Topics Map > Student Information Systems > Navigate - Faculty/Staff

 The nomenclature (campaign name) for appointment campaigns and message campaigns is: Term Topic Initials

-For example: F24 Registration MS
+For example: S26 Course Registration MS

 Tracking URL